 Located at the northeast edge of Thermopolis, Hot Springs State Park, was built around the world’s largest single mineral hot spring.
 The spring issues 3.6 million gallons of mineral water every day at a constant, scorching temperature of 135 degrees Fahrenheit.
 A perpetual fountain forms a seething caldron from which some of the water is channeled into pools to be cooled and then piped into bathhouses for public use.
 From another stream, water flows over an enchanting Rainbow Terrace, then spills down into the Big Horn River.
 Paved walkways along the riverfront take you over centuries of sediment.
 A swinging bridge spans the river.
 A drive through the buffalo pasture is a must.

-Once a part of Wind River Indian Reservation, Chief Washakie, of the eastern band of Wyoming Shoshone, sold the hot springs to the United States in 1897 with the caveat that a portion always be free for public use.
-Open year ‘round, two swimming plunges and the State Bath House now provide indoor and outdoor pools for soothing and healing.
+The area was once a part of Wind River Indian Reservation.
+In 1897, Chief Washakie of the eastern band of Wyoming Shoshone sold the hot springs to the United States with the caveat that a portion always be free for public use.
+Open year ‘round, two warm-water plunges and the State Bath House now provide indoor and outdoor swimming pools for soothing and healing.

 The drive from Thermopolis to Cody is just 89 . . . rather uneventful . . . miles.